-Transplant hepatology is the expanded understanding of general hepatology and the study of the diseases leading to transplantation, the evaluation of patients pre-transplant, the evaluation and treatment of post-transplant patient, and the management of the complications of transplantation.
-Transplant hepatology fellowships provide advanced education to allow a fellow to acquire competence in the subspecialty with sufficient expertise to act as an independent consultant.
+Transplant nephrology encompasses an expanded understanding of nephrology and the study of the diseases leading to kidney transplantation; evaluation of pre-transplant patients; management of waitlisted transplant candidates; evaluation and treatment of post-transplant patients, including managing transplant-related complications; and complementing general nephrologists' skills in the management of patients throughout their journey, particularly focusing on the more complex transplant needs.
+Transplant nephrology fellowships provide advanced education to allow a fellow to acquire competence in the subspecialty with sufficient expertise to act as an independent consultant.